KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 The network is directly applied to the raw sensor training data yielding an accuracy score above 99% on the test data.

 ### Refinement
-In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
-For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
-Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
-Questions to ask yourself when writing this section:
-- _Has an initial solution been found and clearly reported?_
-- _Is the process of improvement clearly documented, such as what techniques were used?_
-- _Are intermediate and final solutions clearly reported as the process is improved?_

 TODO:
-- discuss process of improvement (adjusting parameters): GridSearch, Auswahl der Features via PCA
-- report initial and final solutions (vorher vs. nachher)
 - improve LSTM model

-In order to improve the K-Nearest Neighbors classifier (which yielded an accuracy score of 99.7%) I used grid search on the classifiers hyper parameters 'n_neighbors' using values 5, 6 and 7, 'weights' using values 'uniform' and 'distance' and the 'p' parameter using values 1 and 2.
-The improved classifier yields an accuracy score of 99.85%.
+In order to improve the K-Nearest Neighbors classifier (which yielded an accuracy of 99.7%) I used grid search on the classifiers hyper parameters 'n_neighbors' using values 5, 6 and 7, 'weights' using values 'uniform' and 'distance' and the 'p' parameter using values 1 and 2.
+The resulting classifier yields an improved accuracy of 99.85%.

 In a attempt to reduce the number of features (153) I performed a Principal Component Analysis on the training feature dataset to obtain 54 dimensions which explain most of the variance in the training data.
 Then I fitted the optimized K-Nearest Neighbors classifier from the last step to this reduced dataset having only 54 dimensions.
 The accuracy score on the testing set was 99.85% which is the same accuracy the K-Nearest Neighbors classifier yielded on the full feature dataset having 153 features.
 So a dimensionality reduction of the feature space from 153 to 85 dimensions without any loss of accuracy is a succesful simplification.